Websites that publish reviews or recommendations often make disclosures along the lines of:

 While I regularly discuss, recommend, and review companies I don’t have financial relationships with, I want to acknowledge that the quantity of content I publish about a company will often be impacted by the financial incentives involved.

-I receive commissions from AT&T Mobility through FlexOffers.
-I believe the following commission structure is used:
+I receive commissions from AT&T Mobility according to the structure below:

 - $75 for add-a-line and postpaid phone orders

 Last updated: 8/4/2020

 I’m a member of a Mint Mobile affiliate program that typically offers commissions of $20 per sale.